thepaqui/42_B2bR_research/RESEARCH_FILE.md

 ## Passwords

-The password policy is enforced through *LibPam-CrackLib*.
+I enforced my password policy with *LibPam-CrackLib*.
 To see when a password will expire, use ```chage -l <username>```.
 Its settings are found in ```/etc/pam.d/common_password```.